SouthGreenPlatform/genoring/DEVEL.md

 A GenoRing module template can be found in the GenoRing "modules/TEMPLATE" directory.
 A GenoRing module is a directory with the following structure:
+- the directory name must only contain lowercase alpha-numeric characters and underscores and must start by a letter.
 - "README.md": a README file explaining the puprose of the module and how it works.
 - "TOLOCAL.md": a file explaining how to turn Docker service containers into